Kuchen

 A slightly different cheesecake: ricotta hazelnut cheesecake

 In this article you will find a recipe for a very special cheesecake.
-Because, unlike what you might expect, it doesn't have a thick layer of cream and doesn't have to be refrigerated for long.
+Contrary to what you might expect, it doesn't have a thick layer of cream and doesn't need to be refrigerated for long.
 In fact, it tastes best even slightly warm.
-What we think is particularly great, of course, is the chocolate ganache that is used to cover the cake at the end.
-We are sure: This ricotta hazelnut cheesecake will knock your socks off as much as it did us!
+What we think is particularly great, of course: the chocolate ganache that the cake is covered with at the end.
+We are sure: This ricotta hazelnut cheesecake will blow your socks off as much as it did us!
 And as always, at the end of the article you will find FAQs for any questions that might arise about the recipe.

 You need these ingredients for the cheesecake: